 Unique point: incisionless otoplasty is ineffective and unsafe

 You may have heard about incisionless otoplasty, also known as "sutureless" pinnaplasty.
-This is a technique that involves scoring the ear cartilage of the ear with a needle to create scarring, and placing sutures that will keep the ear from projecting far from the head.
-It is promoted as being a less invasive surgery that takes just 20 minutes or so to complete.
-In my experience, I strongly recommend you do not consider this as a valid technique to reduce the prominence of your ears, for these reasons:
+This is a technique that involves scoring the ear cartilage with a needle to create scarring, and placing sutures that will keep the ear from projecting far from the head.
+It is promoted as being a less invasive ear surgery that takes just 20 minutes or so to complete.
+In my experience, I strongly recommend you do not consider this as a valid technique to reduce ear prominence, for these reasons:

 - The surgeon is unable to see what they're doing to the internal structure of the ear while scoring the cartilage with the needle or placing sutures.
 This makes for a more unpredictable outcome.
 You should know that the ear is delicate with limited blood supply, and there is an extremely high risk of causing longterm damage.

 - I've seen several patients who have had incisionless otoplasty.
 I've witnessed the serious complications that can arise from such a technique.
-A common complication is the extrusion of sutures, in which the sutures push and cut through the skin.
+A common complication is the extrusion of permanent stitches, in which the sutures push and cut through the skin.
 The sutures are left exposed and there's a higher risk of infection.
 Once an infection occurs, the cartilage in your ear can be permanently eaten away and destroyed.

-- When you don't modify the internal structures of the ear and simply "pin" the ears back, it's very easy for surgical results to undo.
+- When you don't modify the internal structures of the ear and simply "pin" them back, it's very easy for surgical results to undo.
 This has been the case for several patients I've seen who have had "sutureless" pinnaplasty in the past.